aalishe/kube-o-aws/README.md

 Notice that this latest method may not work for some changes (i.e. etcd modifications).
 More information about updates [here](https://kubernetes-incubator.github.io/kube-aws/getting-started/step-4-update.html).

-## Optional KMS
+## Optional KMS Key

-Besides the common requirements defined in the project [README](../README.md#requirements), it's optional to provide a **KMS Key**.
-If not given, the script will create it for you.
+Besides the requirements defined above, it's optional to provide a **KMS Key**.
+If not given, the script will create it for you and the config file will have this variable `KAWS_KMS` with the KMS ARN.

 To create the KMS Key using the console follow the instructions [here](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-keys-console) or use AWS CLI to create it, like this:

         aws kms --region=<your-region> create-key --description="simple kube-o-aws kms"

-Provide the KMS ARN ID, which is something like this `arn:aws:kms:us-west-2:xxxxxxxxx:key/xxxxxxxxxxxxxxxxxxx`, into the configuration file `kaws.conf` in the variable `KAWS_KMS`.
-If the KMS is not provided, it will be created by the script and the config file will have this variable with the KMS ARN.
+Provide the KMS ARN ID, which is something like this `arn:aws:kms:us-west-2:xxxxxxxxx:key/xxxxxxxxxxxxxxxxxxx`, into the configuration file `kaws.conf` with the variable `KAWS_KMS`.

+Example:

+    KAWS_KMS=arn:aws:kms:us-east-1:xxxxxxxxx:key/xxxxxxxxxxxxxxxxxxx

 ## Optional S3 Bucket

 KAWS requires an S3 Bucket so `kube-aws` can export all the CloudFormation templates and UserData.
 Define the environment variable `KAWS_BUCKET` with the bucket name or uses the flag `--s3`.

-If the S3 Bucket does not exists `kaws` will create it and saves the variable `KAWS_BUCKET` in the config file with the bucket name.
+If the S3 Bucket does not exists, or not provided, `kaws` will create it and saves the variable `KAWS_BUCKET` in the config file with the bucket name.